Near Dungeness Spit, Strait of Juan de Fuca, Washington (June 2015)

 Statement

-My work concentrates on the beauty of the outdoors as seen through personal prisms of abstract shapes and balanced geometry, looking to assemble life’s confusion, bewilderment and loneliness into harmonic visuals that transmit peace and a sense of presence.
-I am interested in the creation of sense from nonsense, order from chaos, contentment and satisfaction from disappointment and frustration.
+My work explores the beauty of the outdoors through personal prisms of abstract shapes and balanced geometry.
+I seek to transform life’s confusion, bewilderment, and loneliness into harmonic visuals that convey peace and a sense of presence.
+At its core, my practice is about creating sense from nonsense, order from chaos, and moments of contentment from disappointment and frustration.